-PSYC3000 - Psychology in the Rural Comm Credits: -
+PSYC3000 - Psychology in the Rural Comm

 This course provides students with an overview of issues affecting the behavior and mental processes of the individual living and/or working in the rural community.
 Including identification of strengths and stressors associated with rural life and barriers to service providers in the rural setting.
-Students gain the ability to assess the resources and needs of rural communities and explore ways to fill those needs.
+Students gain the rural setting of the rural setting is a service provider of the rural setting. ability to assess the resources and needs of rural communities and explore ways to fill those needs